kousar-Mohi/Evaluating-LLMs-Arabic-Grammar-Error-Corrections-and-Explanations/README.md

 We used particular prompts to produce precise corrections and meaningful explanations from the language models.
 Regarding fine-tuning the models, we adopted the output structure of the manual Arabic spelling-errors correction corpus to train the models, while excluding the first three keys (documentID, statmentID, and PersonID).
 We wrote a script to get the data in the XML file and convert it to a JSON object for easier processing.
 Additionally, we prompted GPT-4o-mini to add a new key called "explanation," which provides the rationale behind correcting the word.
 This addition ensures that the output is both informative and comprehensive and offers a complete understanding of the error correction process.
 After preparing the training data, we fine-tuned GPT4o and Gemini through API requests.
 For Llama, we utilized a third-party application, Laminai, to finetune the model.
 Regarding the prompting approach, we employed two well-known prompting techniques: zero-shot and few-shot.
 Finally, we used the Hugging Face Arabic GEC dataset to evaluate the performance and accuracy of both base and finetuned models.

 ###	Computing infrastructure
-Two Computing infrastructures were used:
-- Local Machine: Lenovo YOGA 9i, 1T SSD, Windows operating system
-- Google Colab: Python3, CPU and T4 GPU
+we used a Lenovo YOGA 9i with 16 GB RAM and 1T storage using a Windows operating system.
+Additionally, we utilized Python3 on Google Colab, running data on both CPU and T4 GPU environments.

 ###	Evaluation method:
 We have used Cross-dataset testing to validate the LLM’s effectiveness in addition to the following evaluation metrics: Cosine Similarity, BLEU (Bilingual Evaluation Understudy), Levenshtein Distance, WER (Word Error Rate), CER (Charachter Error Rate), CLEME (Chunk-LEvel Multi-reference Evaluation), GLEU (Generalized Language Evaluation Understanding), and ROUGE (Recall-Oriented Understudy for Gisting Evaluation)..